Talking to your parents

+Finally, stop on a good note.
 Talking about sex with a parent or another caring adult shouldn’t be a one-time, big talk.
 Instead, turn it into an ongoing dialog by leaving the door open for further discussion.
-Thank your mother, father or whoever you talk to for taking the time to help.
+Thank your mother, father, or whoever you talk to for taking the time to help.

 And remember: Your sexual journey is just beginning.
 You have time to consider your options and people to help you make healthy decisions.
 Take advantage of both.
 Be one of the “lucky” ones who listens, learns, and loves wisely.